IBM/alexa-skill-watson-assistant/README.md

 ```
 ### 5. Configure credentials

-The credentials for IBM Cloud services (Assistant for Business,
+The credentials for IBM Cloud services (Assistant,
 Compose for Redis and Weather Company Data), can be found in the ``Services`` menu in IBM Cloud,
 by selecting the ``Service Credentials`` option for each service.